apayne/rc-shim/README.md

 asynchronous start would, i.e. you are assuming the supervisor will deal with all of the issues and will not be able to directly see the results.
-Also note that any status report you will receive will be for the service scan and not the indivisual service.
+Also note that any status report you will receive will be for the service scan and not the individual service.